section-13/akula/README.md

  # Black Arch Setup

- sudo pacman -S archlinux-keyring sudo pacman -s gnu-netcat sudo pacman -Syu
+ sudo pacman -S archlinux-keyring <br/>
+ sudo pacman -s gnu-netcat  <br/>
+ sudo pacman -Syu  <br/>

+ sudo pacman -Rcns removes package and its dependencies as well. <br/>
+ openbsd-netcat and gnu-netcat conflict - one of the repos doesn't have this conflict (openbsd-netcat), chose to install from that repo.
+- Remove all packages with -Rcns that have conflits with the incoming packages.